The principle of how model turbine engines work or any

 Igniting this already highly compressed air fuel mixture causes it to expand very quickly and seeing that there is highly compressed air at the front of the engine, this hot expanding air takes the path of least resistance – out the back end of the engine.

 As the hot expanding air exits the back of the engine, it is forced by the turbine blades.
 This causes the turbine to spin and since the turbine blades are connected directly to the compressor blades by means of a shaft – the compressor spins and the whole cycle starts over.
 In other words the entire process is self sustaining.

 The more fuel that is added, the hotter and greater the expansion of gas will be, causing the turbine to turn even quicker, thus sucking in and compressing even more air.
 The end result is lots of hot compressed expanding air exiting the back of the engine = THRUST!

 You might be scratching your head right now thinking...
 "I understand all that, but how do you get this self sustained process going.
 If you just add fuel into the combustion chamber and ignite it, the hot expanding air will exit both the front and back of the engine?"
 That is a great question and you are absolutely right.
-The engine has to be spinning to create high enough pressure at the front of the engine so the hot expanding air can only exit out the back and past the turbine.
+The engine has to be spinning fast enough to create enough of a pressure differential between the intake and exhaust (higher pressure at the front so the hot expanding air exits out the back and past the turbine (path of least resistance).

 Once the model turbine engine is spinning, only then can fuel be added to the combustion chamber and ignited.
 Now the next thing to realize is that in order for the fuel to ignite, it has to enter the combustion chamber in a gaseous state, not liquid.
 This isn’t a problem once the combustion chamber is hot – the liquid jet fuel (kerosene or Jet A) will vaporize as it flows through the combustion tubes and is introduced to the high temperature air.
 It is however a problem when starting a cold engine.